lawrennd/talks/_information/information-energy-and-intelligence.md

 \section{Landauer's Principle}

-\notes{One of the most fundamental results connecting information and energy is Landauer's principle.
-The inaccessible game allows us to derive it from first principles.}
+\notes{With the energy-entropy equivalence established, we can derive Landauer's principle—the fundamental limit on information erasure—from our information-theoretic framework.}

 \include{_information-game/includes/landauer-from-inaccessible-game.md}
 \include{_information-game/includes/landauer-shannon-connection.md}

-\section{Implications for Intelligence}

-\subsection{Why Superintelligence is Like Perpetual Motion}
+\section{Implications}

+\subsection{Information-Theoretic Limits}

+\notes{The framework reveals fundamental constraints on information processing systems, including intelligent systems.}

+\include{_information/includes/information-limits-on-intelligence.md}

+\subsection{A Thought on Intelligence}

+\notes{The perpetual motion analogy provides an accessible way to think about claims of unbounded intelligence.}

+\include{_information/includes/perpetual-motion-superintelligence-analogy.md}
 \include{_ai/includes/superintelligence-as-perpetual-motion.md}

-\subsection{The Limits of Enhancement}

-\include{_ai/includes/transhumanism.md}

 \section{Conclusions}

-\notes{The inaccessible game provides an information-theoretic foundation for understanding physical systems and, by extension, intelligent systems.
-Starting from four axioms—three from Baez characterizing information loss, and a fourth imposing information isolation—we derive:}
+\notes{We have explored what emerges when we demand internal adjudicability in an information-theoretic dynamical system.
+Starting from consistency requirements rather than physical assumptions, we derived:}

 \slides{
-**From Four Axioms:**
+**From Internal Adjudicability:**

-1. Functoriality (Baez)
-2. Convex linearity (Baez)
-3. Continuity (Baez)
-4. Information isolation (new)

-**We Derive:**
+No-barber principle
+$\Downarrow$
+Information isolation: $\sum h_i = C$
+$\Downarrow$
-* GENERIC structure
+* GENERIC structure emerges
 * Energy-entropy equivalence
 * Landauer's principle
-* Limits on intelligence
+* Information bounds
 }

-\notes{This reverses the usual logic where information bounds follow from thermodynamics.
-Here, thermodynamic structure emerges from information-theoretic principles.
+\notes{This reverses the usual logic.
+Rather than starting with thermodynamics and deriving information bounds, we start with information-theoretic consistency and derive thermodynamic structure.
 This suggests Wheeler's "it from bit" vision may be realizable: physical laws emerging from information-theoretic constraints.}

-\notes{For intelligence, the message is clear: just as no clever arrangement of gears can create a perpetual motion machine, no clever arrangement of algorithms can create unbounded superintelligence.
-The constraints are fundamental, built into the structure of information itself.}

-\slides{
-**Key Messages:**

-* Information theory → Thermodynamics (not reverse!)
-* GENERIC emerges automatically from axioms
-* Superintelligence violates information bounds
-* Embodiment is necessity, not limitation

-**"It from bit" realized**
-}
+\subsection{Broader Relevance?}

+\include{_information/includes/theory-construction-hint.md}

 \subsection{David MacKay's Legacy}

-\notes{David taught us to ask: "What are the fundamental constraints?
+\notes{David MacKay taught us to ask: "What are the fundamental constraints?
 What do the numbers actually say?"
-This work aspires to follow in that tradition.
-By starting with information-theoretic axioms and deriving physical structure, we can rigorously understand why certain promises, whether perpetual motion or superintelligence, are impossible.}
+This work follows that tradition—making assumptions explicit, exploring consequences rigorously, and letting the mathematics reveal structure.}

-\notes{I hope that David would have appreciated both the mathematical structure and its application to deflating hype.
-His legacy continues in work that uses careful reasoning to illuminate real constraints, helping us distinguish transformative but bounded progress from impossible dreams.}
+\notes{David would have appreciated the attempt to build foundations carefully, to derive rather than assume, and to use mathematical structure to illuminate real constraints.
+His legacy continues in work that combines technical rigor with conceptual clarity.}

 \slides{
-**David MacKay's Approach:**
+**MacKay's Approach:**

-* Start with fundamentals
-* Build rigorous framework
+* Make assumptions explicit
+* Explore consequences rigorously
-* Let mathematics reveal truth
+* Let mathematics reveal structure
-* Use reason to cut through hype
+* Use reasoning to illuminate constraints

 **This work continues that tradition**
 }

 \subsection{Open Questions}

-\notes{Many questions remain open:
+\notes{Many questions remain:

-1. Can we prove that exponential families are necessary, not just convenient?
+1. Can we formalize "axiomatic distinguishability" more rigorously?
-2. What is the initial state of the inaccessible game (the origin where $H=0$)?
-3. Under what conditions does the Jacobi identity hold globally?
+2. Does the Jacobi identity hold globally, or only for symmetric configurations?
-4. Can this framework extend to quantum systems?
+3. Can this framework extend to quantum systems beyond the origin?
-5. What are the implications for understanding biological intelligence?
+4. What other structures emerge from internal adjudicability?
+5. Does this constraint illuminate other areas of theory construction?

-These questions point toward future work connecting information theory, physics, and the nature of intelligence.}
+These point toward future work at the intersection of information theory, geometry, and foundations.}

 \slides{
 **Open Questions:**

-* Exponential families.
-* Initial state of the game
+* Formalize axiomatic distinguishability?
-* Global Poisson structure
+* Global Poisson structure?
+* Quantum extension?
+* Other emergent structures?
+* Broader applicability?

-*Much to explore!*
+*Much to explore*
 }

-\include{_information-game/includes/intelligence-thermodynamics-connection.md}

 \thanks

 \references